digitalkaoz/versioneye-php/README.md

 ### Install from source code

 first you have to decide which `http adapter` to use.
-The library supports `guzzlehttp/guzzle` and `kriswallsmith/buzz`.
+The library supports `guzzlehttp/guzzle`, `zendframework/zend-http` and `kriswallsmith/buzz`.
 Where guzzle is default.

 ```
 $ composer require "guzzlehttp/guzzle" ~4 //or
-$ composer require "kriswallsmith/buzz" ~0.10
+$ composer require "kriswallsmith/buzz" ~0.10 //or
+$ composer require "zendframework/zend-http" ~2.3

 $ composer require "digitalkaoz/versioneye-php" *
 ```